-- Comply with the By-laws - Arrange for a time when the flooring underlay can be inspected by the caretaker and a member of the OCEC. - Attach adhesive felt under chair and table legs. - Lay rugs and/or runners to prevent the sounds of footsteps disturbing other residents.
+- Comply with the By-laws - Arrange for a time when the flooring underlay can be inspected by a member of the OCSC. - Attach adhesive felt under chair and table legs. - Lay rugs and/or runners to prevent the sounds of footsteps disturbing other residents.